X

 | Special feature | Once daily, independent of meals |

-Amlodipine blocks L-type calcium channels in the smooth muscle cells of the arterial wall.
-When calcium cannot flow into the cell, the muscle relaxes — the artery dilates.
-This reduces peripheral vascular resistance and thereby lowers blood pressure.
+Amlodipine blocks the L-type calcium channels in the smooth muscle cells of the arterial wall.
+When calcium cannot flow into the cell, the muscle relaxes – the artery widens.
+This lowers peripheral vascular resistance and thereby blood pressure.

 |---|---|---|